Discrete and continuous symmetries in monotone Floer theory: Introduction

-\cref{secApp} consists of a lengthy worked example of the two techniques introduced earlier.
-We construct, for each $N \geq 3$, a $\PSU(N-1)$-homogeneous monotone Lagrangian $L$ in $X = (\C\P^{N-2})^N$, and use \cref{Thm1} to compute the closed--open map on the classes Poincar\'e dual to invariant subvarieties $Z_I$ (indexed by subsets $I \subset\{1, \dots, N\}$) comprising those points $([z_1], \dots, [z_N])$ in $X$ such that $([z_j])_{j \in I}$ is linearly dependent.
-We obtain equalities in $HF^*(L, L)$ involving symmetric polynomials in certain classes, from which we deduce: \begin{mthm}[\cref{PrimePowProp}] Working over a coefficient ring $R$ of characteristic $p$ (prime or $0$), $L$ has vanishing self-Floer cohomology with any relative spin structure and local system (possibly of higher rank) unless $p$ is prime and $N$ is a power of $p$ or twice a power of $p$, or $N=3$ and $p=5$. \end{mthm} In particular, from those $N$ which are not prime powers or twice prime powers we obtain a large family of examples of monotone Lagrangians which are narrow in a rather robust sense; it isn't just that we are working over the wrong coefficient ring or with the wrong local system.
-To the best of the author's knowledge, the only previously known examples with this property, when the ambient manifold $X$ is closed and simply connected, are the displaceable Lagrangians constructed by Oakley and Usher \cite{OakUsh}.
+In particular, from those $N$ which are not prime powers or twice prime powers we obtain an infinite family of monotone Lagrangians whose Floer cohomology vanishes in a robust sense: it isn't just that we chose the wrong coefficient ring or local system.
+To the author's knowledge, the only previously known examples with this property, when the ambient manifold $X$ is closed and simply connected, are those constructed by Oakley--Usher in \cite{OakUsh}.

-We then consider the action of the symmetric group $S_N$ on $(X, L)$ by permuting the $N$ factors of $X$.
-Applying some representation theory to the induced action on the Oh spectral sequence, we obtain a criterion for wideness of $L$ which implies: \begin{mthm}[\cref{corSrWideCharp}, \cref{corBWide}] \begen \item If $R$ is a field of prime characteristic $p$ and $N$ is either a power of $p$ or twice a power of $p$ then there exists a relative spin structure on $L$ for which it is wide when equipped with the trivial local system over $R$. \item For all values of $N$ there exists a $B$-field on $X$ for which $L$ is wide over $\C$.
-In particular, $L$ is non-displaceable. \end{enumerate} \end{mthm} Thus our narrow examples are of a fundamentally different character from Oakley--Usher's.
-We also deduce that, even in the monotone case, ordinary Floer cohomology with local systems is not sufficient to detect non-displaceability.
-Combining our results we can almost completely determine the wide variety \cite[Section 3]{BCEG} of $L$---see \cref{WideVar}.

-In \cref{secApp2} we discuss various related results and constructions.
-First we focus on the $N=3$ case of our main family, which is a Lagrangian $\R\P^3$ in $(\C\P^1)^3$, and an analogous Lagrangian in $\C\P^1 \times \C\P^2$.
-These examples are analysed using Perutz's symplectic Gysin sequence \cite{PerGysin} and are related to the Chekanov tori in $\C\P^1 \times \C\P^1$ and $\C\P^2$ using quilt theory \cite{QuiltedHF}.
-In particular we see why these tori must be narrow (with the standard spin structure and trivial local system) except in characteristics $3$ and $7$ respectively.

-We then consider a family of $\PSU(N)$-homogeneous Lagrangians in $\C\P^{N^2-1}$, previously studied by Amarzaya--Ohnita \cite{AmOh}, Chiang \cite[Section 4]{Ch}, Iriyeh \cite{Iriyeh} and Evans--Lekili \cite[Example 7.2.3]{EL2}.
-Evans and Lekili showed that they are wide in prime characteristic $p$ whenever $N$ is a power of $p$, and narrow if $p$ does not divide $N$; earlier Iriyeh had obtained this result for $p=2$, and shown that when $N=3$ the Lagrangian is non-narrow over $\Z$.
-We prove that they are narrow whenever $N$ is not a prime power, over any field and with any choice of relative spin structure and rank $1$ local system.
-One of the arguments we give involves an observation (\cref{propInvDegDiv}) about periodicity in gradings which is particularly useful when the classical cohomology of a Lagrangian $L$ decomposes additively (i.e.~ignoring its multiplication) as a tensor product, for example when it's an exterior algebra, so is especially relevant when $L$ is diffeomorphic to a Lie group.